-Notch is collaborating with Jessica Kahkoska for Wild Home, which takes an odyssey across rural America, traveling to 15 rural communities identified by The Wilderness Society as under tremendous threat for oil, gas, and mineral extraction on public lands.
+Notch is collaborating with Jessica Kahkoska for Wild Home, which takes an odyssey across America, collaborating with rural towns significantly pressured by fossil fuel industries.

-In each community, we develop a series of plays, through public storytelling events, to be performed by community and professional actors in outdoor, wilderness spaces.
+In each community, we develop a series of plays, through public storytelling events, that are performed by community and professional actors in outdoor, wilderness spaces.

 Wild Home was awarded a creative residency in Montana with the Taft-Nicholson Center, an NEA Artworks grant, multiple Travel and Exchange grants from Network of Ensemble Theaters, and has been featured on HowlRound and Broadway World.